 At the instructor's discretion, perfect attendance (attending all classes in full) and consistent contributions to class discussions and homework review may improve your final grade.
-Conversely, attendance below ~85% will reduce your final grade on a sliding scale.
-You should track your attendance on Canvas, and your overall attendance percentage (present in class out of total classes where attendance was taken) can be seen on Canvas in the Gradebook under Roll Call Attendance.
+Conversely, attendance below $\sim 80\%$ will reduce your final grade on a sliding scale.
+You should track your attendance on Canvas, and your overall attendance percentage (present in class out of total classes where attendance was taken) can be seen on Canvas in the Gradebook.